sassoftware/viya4-iac-azure/docs/user/TerratestDockerUsage.md

 ####  Running a Specific Integration Go Test

-To run a specific integration test, modify the main test runner function (i.e. TestApplyNonDefaultMain) to define the test name you desire and run the following Docker command with the `-r` option:
+To run a specific integration test, modify the main test runner function (e.g. YourIntegrationTestMainFunction) to define the test name you desire and run the following Docker command with the `-r` option:

 ```bash
 # Run from the ./viya4-iac-azure directory